HnadaMohamed/Auto-Insert-Grade-Points/README.md

 # Project_Spliter_Recognition
-Winform App For AutoDataEntryUsing Aforge & EmguCV
+Winform App For AutoDataEntry Using Aforge & EmguCV